johnwcowan/r7rs-work/EnvironmentsMIT.md

 ## Mutators

-It is an error to invoke any of the following procedures on an immutable environment.
+Except as noted, it is an error to invoke any of the following procedures on an immutable environment.
 They all return an unspecified value.

 `(environment-freeze! `*env*`)`